 Art-inspired …

-Other work includes trying to “rationalize” the paintings of Jackson Pollock from a fluid-dynamical perspective, quantifying the blooming of a flower (a perennial inspiration for poets and artists), the dynamics of writing with ink etc.
+Other work includes trying to “rationalize” the paintings of Jackson Pollock from a fluid-dynamical perspective, showing that we can learn to create Pollockian mimics by combining physics and machine learning, quantifying the blooming of a flower (a perennial inspiration for poets and artists), the dynamics of writing with ink etc.

 Related Publications